dimajix/flowman/docs/quickstart.md

-# Flowman Quickstart Guide
+# Flowman Quick Start Guide

-This quickstart guide will walk you through the first steps working with Flowman.
+This quick start guide will walk you through the first steps working with Flowman.
 We will be using Flowman in Docker to save setup and configuration of Spark and Flowman.

 Of course running Flowman inside Docker will probably prevent a proper integration with any existing Hadoop environment